London Pirates

 Radio Concord and Dynamite 235 were my introduction to the frontline of the battle for free radio in around 1974.
 I spent months corresponding by letter with Philip Day, eventually we met and Radio Concord used my location in Feltham for one of their broadcasts.
 Unfortunately it was short lived that day as the rig caught fire!

-After that I met up with the Concord crew on various sites, squats in West London, Scratch Woods, and a reservoir not far from Phil Day's place in Hendon, then I made a weekly trek to Westbourne Park station on Friday evenings to meet up for the night time Dynamite 235 transmissions.
+After that I met up with the Concord crew on various sites, squats in West London, Scratch Woods, and a reservoir not far from Phil Day's place in Hendon, then I made a weekly trek to Westbourne Park station on Saturday evenings to meet up for the night time Concord NTS/Dynamite 235 transmissions.
 Keith York (Hunter) and his pal (Keith Russell ) took me under their wing and introduced me to the many characters who lived in the Notting Hill, Elgin Avenue squats.
 Looking back they probably thought I was a pain in the arse, but I tagged along anyway and learned the ropes.
 We smoked a lot of hash, occasionally took LSD, and the Keiths used to take these little white pills which kept them chatty all night.
 Years later I found out they were speedy slimming pills known as "tombstones", Tenuate Dospan (diethylpropion hydrochloride), selling at for 3-4 for a quid.
 Keith York worked for GPO telephones in London and was terrified of being caught by the GPO radio investigation department as he would lose his job.
 He would ring me at work to chat during the week and route our calls via many international exchanges so there was always a delay in our conversations, as he said, it must have cost the GPO a fortune.
 This photo shows me and Keith at an FRC meeting (courtesy of Arnold's website), Keith is on the left, and I have the mauve shirt, Dave Grainger (Ed Hatvany) is in the foreground , Nik Oakleigh to my left and probably Nicola Oatley in front.
 Keith York went on to work for the Voice of Peace, the Irish pirate stations and then moved to Murcia, Spain.
 We corresponded for the last time in 2009, Keith was very ill at the time and sadly died in 2010.
 Phil Day (Philip Bendall) ran a few other stations, Radio Personality is one I remember.
 He moved to New Zealand, became a TV chef, we last corresponded in 2020.

 I remember one particular Radio Concord transmission where three sites had been prepared in advance, the first was a house in Elgin Avenue where there was only power for the rig, but no lights.
 The rig was enormous, built on a milk crate, it had 813's in the pa, and another huge tray held the power supply and capacitors.
 We sat in the bay window looking out on the street (where the aerial was strung the whole length of the road), suddenly there was Eric Gotts (GPO) in the front garden peering in.
 He could not see us in the dark, one of the Concord helpers (a French army deserter) ran down to the basement unplugged the rig and PSU, ran with it and climbed over the back garden fence.
 How he managed this I'll never know, must have been the army training.